 We continue to show and breed our Westies on a limited basis and currently have two Westies living with us.

 I have been a member of the WHWTCA since 2003.
 I served as chair of the WHWTCA Nation-al Rescue Committee from 2009 through 2011 and am still a member of the Committee.
 I was honored to join the Board of the WFA in the Fall of 2011.
 I am also a member of the WHWTC of Southeast Texas and the Trinity Valley WHWTC.

 A native Texan, I graduated from Waco High School, then received an A.A. degree from Sullins College in Bristol, Virginia, and a B.B.A. from The University of Texas at Austin.
 After undergraduate school, I taught high school math and coached varsity tennis.
-I returned to University of Texas Law School in 1975 and received my J.D. in 1978.
+I returned to the University of Texas Law School in 1975 and received my J.D. in 1978.
 I have been a practicing attorney since then, focusing first on litigation and now on mediation, with offices in both Austin and Georgetown.
 I am a past president of the Association of Attorney-Mediators and have served several terms on their Board.
-I am a member of the State Bar of Texas, the Austin Bar Association and the Williamson County Bar Association.
+I am a member of the State Bar of Texas, the Austin Bar Association, and the Williamson County Bar Association.